The Red Paper: Red Paper provisions

-Next, Citizen's Plus advocates for better Economic Development for Indigenous Peoples, especially pertaining to the economic systems in place on reserves and Indian Land holdings.
-The Red paper suggests the best way to advocate for proper economic development that would directly benefit Indigenous peoples has to do with the increased trust and implementation of Local Governments in the municipal Tribal Government System—where municipal law and politics are subject to be handled according to the system that best suits the Tribe.
-The Red Paper rests this claim on the notion that Local Governments have been successful in the small-scale municipal realm and advocate for the Canadian Government to place increased responsibility on these systems of Governance as Citizen's Plus states such local governments are ready for the challenge.
-Also, as a means of increasing Economic Development, the Red Paper advocates for increased Government Support to Private Industry.
-In order to make Indigenous communities the centre of increased economic prosperity and benefit, it is the Red Paper's suggestion that "The most effective way to encourage new enterprise in reserve communities is through tax incentives, training incentives, and labour guarantees."
-Because of the increase of Private Industry in these communities to create profitable work opportunities for the community, the Red Paper insists on Federal assistance in Private Industry investment in these communities in order to make up the remaining high costs of investment for proper work opportunities.
-This Economic Development comes in part with the Local effort of Indian peoples—as the paper states the main source of effort and sacrifice must come first from the individual and their Tribe, however the Red Paper advocates for a coalition of effort between these communities and the Government, claiming that, "The objectives are group achievement, stability of family, and growth of community pride."
+Next, Citizens Plus advocates for better economic development for Indigenous Peoples, especially pertaining to the economic systems in place on reserves and Indian Land holdings.
+The Red Paper suggests the best way to advocate for proper economic development that would directly benefit Indigenous peoples has to do with the increased trust and implementation of local governments in the municipal tribal government system—where municipal law and politics are subject to be handled according to the system that best suits the tribe.
+The Red Paper rests this claim on the notion that local governments have been successful in the small-scale municipal realm and advocate for the Canadian government to place increased responsibility on these systems of governance as Citizens Plus states such local governments are ready for the challenge.
+Also, as a means of increasing economic development, the Red Paper advocates for increased government support to private industry.
+To make Indigenous communities the centre of increased economic prosperity and benefit, it is the Red Paper's suggestion that "The most effective way to encourage new enterprise in reserve communities is through tax incentives, training incentives, and labour guarantees."
+Because of the increase of private industry in these communities to create profitable work opportunities for the community, the Red Paper insists on federal assistance in private industry investment in these communities in order to make up the remaining high costs of investment for proper work opportunities.
+This economic development comes in part with the local effort of Indian peoples—as the paper states the main source of effort and sacrifice must come first from the individual and their tribe; however, the Red Paper advocates for a coalition of effort between these communities and the government, claiming that, "The objectives are group achievement, stability of family, and growth of community pride."